A Sieve-SMM Estimator for Dynamic Models: Introduction

 The second challenge is that in the model (\ref{eq:observed})-(\ref{eq:unobserved}) the nonparametric bias accumulates dynamically.
 At each time period the bias appears because draws are taken from a mixture approximation instead of the true $f_0$, this bias is also transmitted from one period to the next since $(y_t^s,u_t^s)$ depends on $(y_{t-1}^s,u_{t-1}^s)$.
-To ensure that this bias does not accumulate too much, a decay condition is imposed on the DGP.
-For the consumption process (\ref{eq:lead1})-(\ref{eq:lead2}), this condition holds if both $|\rho_y|$ and $|\rho_\sigma|$ are strictly less than $1$.
+To ensure that this bias does not accumulate too much, a decay condition is imposed on the data generating process (DGP).
+For an AR(1) process with coefficient $\rho$, this condition holds if $|\rho|<1$.
 The resulting bias is generally larger than in static models and usual sieve estimation problems.
 Together, the increased variance and bias imply a slower rate of convergence for the Sieve-SMM estimates.
 Hence, in order to achieve the rate of convergence required for asymptotic normality, the Sieve-SMM requires additional smoothness of the true density $f_0$.
-Note that the problem of bias accumulation seems quite generic to sieve estimation of dynamic models: if the computation of the moments or likelihood involve a filtering step then the bias accumulates inside the prediction error of the filtered values.\footnote{This is related to the accumulation of errors studied in the approximation of DSGE models \citep[see e.g.][]{Peralta-Alva2014}.
-Note that in the present estimation context, the error in the moments involves the difference between $n$ dimensional integral over the true and the approximated distribution of the shocks which complicates the analysis.
-This is also related to the propagation of prediction error in the filtering of unobserved latent variables using e.g. the Kalman or Particle filter.}
+Bias accumulation seems to be generic to sieve estimation of dynamic models: if the computation of the moments or likelihood involves a filtering step then the bias accumulates inside the prediction error of the filtered values.
+Monte-Carlo simulations illustrate the finite sample properties of the estimator and the effect of dynamics on the bias and the variance properties of the estimator.

-Monte-Carlo simulations illustrate the properties of the estimator and the effect of dynamics on the bias and the variance of the estimator.
-Two empirical applications highlight the importance of estimating the distribution of the shocks.
-The first is the example discussed above, and the second estimates a different stochastic volatility model on a long daily series of exchange rate data.
-The Sieve-SMM estimator suggests notable asymmetry and fat tails in the shocks, even after controlling for the time-varying volatility.
-As a result, commonly used parametric estimates for the persistence are significantly downward biased which has implications for forecasting; this effect is confirmed by the Monte-Carlo simulations.